clubgamma/Awesome-Flutter-Art/zafer/README.md

-# weatherx
+# WeatherX

-A Weather App using Flutter and its Packages
+A Weather App using Flutter and using OpenWeather API.